 To order a name analysis, click the Donate button below.
 Once you’ve donated (most people pay about $20), you’ll be taken to my About page, where you can send me a message with details about the names you’d like analyzed and any other background information.

 A set of not-yet-prime-time projects are Tarot decks.
-Currently I and my partner, Kate Gladstone, are working on the Wardrobe Tarot, inspired by the Chronicles of Narnia.
+At some point I and my partner, Kate Gladstone, will work on the Wardrobe Tarot, inspired by the Chronicles of Narnia.
 I am also working on a deck based on Wilson and Leary’s eight-circuit model of consciousness.
 Links to those projects will be placed here when they are available.

 Mere America: First Nations